 - Rampart at 1 to 3 quarts/100 gal water/A. Group P7 fungicide.
 4-hr reentry.

-- Ridomil Gold SL at 0.25 pint/1000 feet of row on the soil surface in a 3-ft band over the row.
+- Ridomil Gold SL at 3.6 pt/A in a 3-ft band over the row or through drip irrigation system.
 Apply in fall just before the first rains.
-It is critical to wash this material into the soil as soon after application as possible.
 Apply during rain or irrigate immediately after application.
 Repeat in spring if disease is severe.
 Do not apply within 45 days of harvest.
 Only one (1) application a year is allowed in British Columbia between harvest and November 30.
 Some reduced efficacy has been observed in western Washington.
 Group 4 fungicide.
 48-hr reentry.